bkoseoglu28/Team-6459-Scout-App/README.md

 ### Pit Scouting
 Extend functionality with dedicated pit scouting.
 Capture robot images and record drive train details to understand competing robots' capabilities.

-### Quick Reference Manual
-Access instructions and guidelines quickly with the built-in manual.
-Streamline the scouting process for all team members.

 ### Historical Insights
 Explore historical data, including team awards and rankings from previous years.
 Gain context for assessing other teams' performance.